Ahmadrawash/Project1/README.md

 import javax.servlet.http.HttpServletResponse;
 import java.io.IOException;

-public class PingServlet extends HttpServlet {
+public class servlet.PingServlet extends HttpServlet {
 /*
 This will take a simple GET request and respond with "Pong!" and status 202, indicating the request was accepted.
  */